-If your campaign has a high Bounce Rate, it means that you’re targeting too broad an audience, a good number of which are simply not interested in what you’re offering.
+If your campaign has a high Bounce Rate, you're targeting too broad an audience, a good number of which are simply not interested in your offering.

-Conversion rate is just as important as click-through rate – you don’t want to pay for tons of clicks and traffic if none of that traffic ends up taking a meaningful action.
+Conversion rate is just as crucial as click-through rate – you don't want to pay for tons of clicks and traffic if none of that traffic ends up taking meaningful action.